wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-nightcore.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Internal function calls can be optimized by directly dispatching them to the internal message queue rather than involving the frontend API gateway;

+2.

 This paper presents Nightcore, a serverless framework optimized for latency and throughput.
 Nightcore is motivated by the two critical requirements of serverless architecture: Latency and throughput.
 Existing frameworks are incapable of achieving both at the same time, due to the isolation requirements of function containers.